antistatique/retraitespopulaires-styleguide/README.md

 $ gulp serve
 ````

+To then access the styleguide, go to [http://localhost:3000/retraitespopulaires-styleguide/](http://localhost:3000/retraitespopulaires-styleguide/) (`/retraitespopulaires-styleguide/` is added here because the styleguide is published on npm)

 ## Deploy
 The deployment of branch `dev` and `master` is managed yourself and publish on NPM!